MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 2. Run the Set-AIPAuthentication cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you just created.
 For example:

     	Set-AIPAuthentication -WebAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "+LBkMvddz?WrlNCK5v0e6_=meM59sSAn" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f" -OnBehalfOf $pscreds

+#### To create and configure the Azure AD applications for Set-AIPAuthentication - preview client

+Use the following procedure as alternative instructions only if you have installed the preview version of the unified labeling client.

+For this version of the client, you must create a new app registration for the *AppId* and *AppSecret* parameters for Set-AIPAuthentication.
+If you upgraded from a previous version of the client and created an app registration for the previous *WebAppId* and *NativeAppId* parameters, they won't work with this version of the client.

+1. In a new browser window, sign in the [Azure portal](https://portal.azure.com/).

+2. For the Azure AD tenant that you use with Azure Information Protection, navigate to **Azure Active Directory** > **Manage** > **App registrations**.

+3. Select **+ New registration**.
+On the **Register an application** blade, specify the following values, and then click **Register**:

+   - **Name**: `AIPv2OnBehalfOf`

+        If you prefer, specify a different name.
+It must be unique per tenant.

+    - **Supported account types**: **Accounts in this organizational directory only**

+    - **Redirect URI (optional)**: **Web** and `https://localhost`

+4. On the **AIPv2OnBehalfOf** blade, copy the value for the **Application (client) ID**.
+The value looks similar to the following example: `77c3c1c3-abf9-404e-8b2b-4652836c8c66`.
+This value is used for the *AppId* parameter when you run the Set-AIPAuthentication cmdlet.
+Paste and save the value for later reference.

+5. Still on the **AIPv2OnBehalfOf** blade, from the **Manage** menu, select **Certificates & secrets**.

+6. On the **AIPv2OnBehalfOf - Certificates & secrets** blade, in the **Client secrets** section, select **+ New client secret**.

+7. For **Add a client secret**, specify the following, and then select **Add**:

+    - **Description**: `Azure Information Protection unified labeling client`
+    - **Expires**: Specify your choice of duration (1 year, 2 years, or never expires)

+8. Back on the **AIPv2OnBehalfOf - Certificates & secrets** blade, in the **Client secrets** section, copy the string for the **VALUE**.
+This string looks similar to the following example: `OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4`.
+To make sure you copy all the characters, select the icon to **Copy to clipboard**.

+    It's important that you save this string because it is not displayed again and it cannot be retrieved.
+As with any sensitive information that you use, store the saved value securely and restrict access to it.

+9. From the **Manage** menu, select **API permissions**.

+10. On the **AIPv2OnBehalfOf - API permissions** blade, select **+ Add a permission**.

+11. On the **Request API permissions** blade, select **Azure Rights Management Services** and when you're prompted for the type of permissions that your application requires, select **Application permissions**.

+12. For **Select permissions**, expand **Content** and select the following:

+    -  **Content.DelegatedWriter** (always required)
+    -  **Content.Writer** (always required)
+    -  **Content.SuperUser** (required if the [super user feature](../configure-super-users.md) is needed)

+    The super user feature allows the account to always decrypt content.
+For example, to reprotect files and inspect files that others have protected.

+13. Select **Add permissions**.

+14. Back on the **AIPv2OnBehalfOf - API permissions** blade, select **Grant admin consent for \<*your tenant name*>** and select **Yes** for the confirmation prompt.

+You've now completed the registration of this app with a secret, you're ready to run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) with the parameters *AppId*, and *AppSecret*.
+Additionally, you'll need your tenant ID.
+You can quickly copy your tenant ID by using Azure portal: **Azure Active Directory** > **Manage** > **Properties** > **Directory ID**.

+From our examples and an example tenant ID of 9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a:

+`Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a"`

+Run this command in the context of the account that will label and protect the documents non-interactively.
+For example, a user account for your PowerShell scripts or the service account to run the Azure Information Protection scanner.

+When you run this command for the first time, you are prompted to sign in, which creates and securely stores the access token for your account in %localappdata%\Microsoft\MSIP.
+After this initial sign-in, you can label and protect files non-interactively on the computer.
+However, if you use a service account to label and protect files, and this service account cannot sign in interactively, use the *OnBehalfOf* parameter with Set-AIPAuthentication:

+1. Create a variable to store the credentials of an Active Directory account that is granted the user right assignment to sign in interactively.
+For example:

+    	$pscreds = Get-Credential "scv_scanner@contoso.com"

+2. Run the Set-AIPAuthentication cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you just created.
+For example:

+    	Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a" -OnBehalfOf $pscreds

 ## Next steps
 For cmdlet help when you are in a PowerShell session, type `Get-Help <cmdlet name> -online`.
 For example: